Published on Submitted by The Booker Prizes on Thu, 2017-04-20 19:33

 The Man Booker International Prize 2017 shortlist announced

-The Man Booker International Prize has revealed the shortlist of six books in contention for the 2017 prize, which celebrates the finest works of translated fiction from around the world.
+The Man Booker International Prize today, Thursday 20 April, reveals the shortlist of six books in contention for the 2017 prize, which celebrates the finest works of translated fiction from around the world.

 Each shortlisted author and translator receives £1,000.
 The £50,000 prize for the winning book will also be divided equally between its author and translator.

 The list includes one writer who was previously a finalist for the prize in 2007, Amos Oz.
 He is one of two writers from Israel (the other is David Grossman) who have been shortlisted, along with a writer from South America, Samanta Schweblin, and three from Europe: two Scandinavians, Roy Jacobsen and Dorthe Nors and a Prix Goncourt winner, Mathias Enard from France.

 The settings range from an Israeli comedy club to contemporary Copenhagen, from a sleepless night in Vienna to a troubled delirium in Argentina.
 The list is dominated by contemporary settings but also features a divided Jerusalem of 1959 and a remote island in Norway in the early 20th century.

 The translators are all established practitioners of their craft: this is the 17th novel by Oz that Nicholas de Lange has translated and Roy Jacobsen’s co-translators Don Bartlett and Don Shaw have worked together many times before.